Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Tracer diffusion under USF: Results for IMM

-Since the application of the generalized Chapman--Enskog method to Eq.\ \eqref{4.1} has been worked out in Ref.\ \cite{G07} for IHS, most of the mathematical steps involved in the determination of the first-order contribution $\mathbf{j}_1^{(1)}$ to the mass flux for IMM will be omitted here.
-We refer the interested reader to Ref.\ \cite{G07} for more specific details.
+Given that most of mathematical steps involved in the determination of the first-order contribution $\mathbf{j}_1^{(1)}$ to the mass flux for IMM are similar to those made in the paper \cite{G07} for IHS, only some partial results on this calculation will be reported in this section.
+We refer the interested reader to the work \cite{G07} for more specific details.
 The first-order distribution $f_1^{(1)}$ obeys the kinetic equation